Remember, remember, to be sustainable this November

 - For hot beverages, consider taking a flask that’s reusable

-- For alcoholic beverages, use glasses and wash them up afterwards, or take your own.
+- For alcoholic beverages, use glasses and wash them up afterward, or take your own.

 Attend a local event

-Rather than numerous households each lighting individual bonfires, if everyone gathers around the same one, it reduces the amount of materials needed / used.
-The same principle applies with fireworks, which is important to consider as they are nearly impossible to recycle.
+Rather than numerous households lighting individual bonfires, if everyone gathers around the same one, it reduces the amount of materials needed/used.
+The same principle applies to fireworks, which is important to consider as they are nearly impossible to recycle.
 Rather than purchasing your own, why not enjoy the same ones together with family and friends?

-Professionally organised events are also more likely to have an organised clean-up afterwards, which you can get involved in.
+Professionally organised events are also more likely to have an organised clean-up afterward, which you can get involved in.
 They should also have appropriate recycling facilities.

 A recent trend of Bonfire Night is the introduction of lanterns.
 They may be enjoyable to watch, but just how much damage do they cause?

 Once a lantern reaches its end destination, it can still pose a huge threat to both wildlife and the ground it lands on.
-The burnt out remains can damage the ground, whilst animals risk getting tangled in the metal wires used to hold the lantern together.
+The burnt-out remains can damage the ground, whilst animals risk getting tangled in the metal wires used to hold the lantern together.
 Due to the threats they bring, Wales has now announced that all council-owned land has banned the use of sky lanterns.

 This year, we recommend sticking to a bonfire and fireworks to reduce damage, though there are other options available.
-Using biodegradable lanterns from retailers like Sky Lanterns is a step in the right direction.
-Sky Lanterns create products made from sustainable materials, and there are no parts such as metal wires that wildlife can get tangled in.
+Using biodegradable lanterns is a step in the right direction.
+Using eco-friendly alternatives should be considered, ensuring there are no parts such as metal wires that wildlife can get tangled in.
 Plus. they are less likely to damage the ground they land on!

 Enjoy an eco-friendly event!